nsadawi/MTL-QSAR/README.md

 # MTL-QSAR
-This repository has the Java source code for MTL-QSAR paper **Multi-Task Learning with a Natural Metric for Quantitative Structure
+This repository has the Java source code for MTL-QSAR paper *Multi-Task Learning with a Natural Metric for Quantitative Structure Activity Relationship Learning*

-  Activity Relationship Learning**
+Please watch this video to see how to run the code: https://youtu.be/mZOr0HVwbKM

 The datasets used in this experiments are available on https://www.openml.org/s/3